imyxz/express-template/README.md

 ## Tip

 1. Hot swapping currently only support `Route` and `Model`, including `change`, `create` and `delete` files.
-Hot swapping of defination of tables are not supported yet.
+Hot swapping of definition of tables are not supported yet.

 2. For modules those require in `Route` and `Model` and only export an Object, you could use `watchRequire` to enable hot swapping for the module.
 Otherwise the loader would not trace the updating of the required module.